In-house, 6 to 20 people, one to three days. On-site or online.

 And the opposite — when is a clear no the stronger response?
 Where do your boundaries end?

 The exercises come from professional impro theatre.
-In two hours, they show what classical seminars leave theoretical for weeks.
+In two hours, they make tangible what classical seminars only explain.

 How I work